 Domestic students apply through the University Admissions Centre (UAC).

 - Applications for the February intake open in September.
 The main closing date is 31 October of the preceding year and final closing date is 31 January.

-- Applications for the July intake open in April and close late May.
+- Applications for the July intake open in April and close end of June.